-The changing nature of work in our society requires that students develop the appropriate work skills, habits and attitudes that may be transferred to a variety of employment situations.
-The purpose of the Career Technical Educational program is to provide students with relevant career education and experience in preparation for the working world, while earning credit.
+DVE is committed to helping students develop the appropriate work skills, habits, and attitudes to be successful in an ever-changing 21st Century professional world.
+The purpose of the CTE program is to provide students with relevant instruction and experience in preparation for this working world while earning high school credit.

-The CTE Program design ensures that all students gain awareness of their own interests and talents and the opportunity to explore related careers in specific sectors and industries.
-In the introductory CTE program, all students learn basic employability skills that, in combination with the results of unique career surveys, direct them to career and post-secondary education pathways.
-Students may proceed beyond the introductory CTE program into a more specialized pathway program and course of study that aligns to a chosen career field.
-CTE pathway programs offer California CTE Model Curriculum Standards aligned concentrator and capstone courses, which provide deeper instruction and hand-on learning opportunities.
+The CTE program design ensures that all students gain awareness of their own interests and talents and the opportunity to explore related careers in specific sectors and industries.
+In the introductory CTE program, all students learn basic employability skills that, in combination with the results of unique career surveys, direct them to career and post-secondary education pathways that may be of interest.

+Students may proceed beyond the introductory CTE program into a more specialized pathway program and course of study that aligns with a chosen career field.
+CTE pathway programs offer California CTE Model Curriculum Standards aligned concentrator and capstone courses, which provide deeper instruction and hands-on learning opportunities.
 Work-based learning experiences are combined with coursework and can serve as a bridge to internships and employment after graduation.